MayonnaiseTraveler/dotfiles/README.md

 ***
 #### How do i install it?
-If you want to install it you can just clone the repository and use your aur helper to install all the packages in PC-packages.txt.
+If you want to install it you can just clone the repository with all it's submodules and use your aur helper to install all the packages in PC-packages.txt.
-After that, just copy everything and paste it in your home folder
+After that, just copy everything and paste it in your home folder you'll also need to install p10k, lvim and the sddm config files manually. install script on the way

 ***